Stevenage Clock Tower

 Stevenage Clock Tower is a Grade II listed structure in Town Square in the centre of Stevenage New Town.
 A panel on the tower records the visit of Elizabeth II in 1959.
 The queen unveiled it as part of the ceremony to open the first phase of the town centre.

 Designed by Leonard Vincent, the architect of Stevenage Development Corporation, the tower is 19 meters high.
 It is constructed of reinforced concrete with granite cladding.
 The fact that the concrete is not exposed gives the design a modernist rather than brutalist appearance.
 It has been described as "iconic".

-In the 1970s a bronze relief sculpture by Franta Belsky was added to the west face of the clock tower.
+In 1974 Harold Wilson unveiled a bronze relief sculpture by Franta Belsky on the west face of the clock tower.
 It depicts Lewis Silkin, a Labour politician who served as Minister of Town and Country Planning implementing the New Towns Act of 1946 which set up development corporations to construct new towns.

 Related structures

 Structures in Stevenage

 The tower is set in a pool with a fountain, which is also protected.
 The listing in 1998 applied to "clock tower and surrounding raised pool".

-There are two other listed structures in Town Square, the sculpture "Joy Ride" by Franta Belsky and a ceramic mural on the former Co-Operative House.
+Town Square is included in a Conservation Area.
+There are two other listed structures in Town Square, the sculpture "Joy Ride" by Franta Belsky and a ceramic mural on the former Co-Operative House (now Primark).
 Like the tower, these examples of public art were created in the 1950s.
+"Urban Elephant" of 1992, is a fibreglass sculpture by Andrew Burton in St George's Way, commissioned by the Stevenage Museum.
+The tower on the elephant represents the clock tower.